 You can’t visit Seattle and NOT visit one of their fantastic seafood restaurants.

-For an upscale experience, head to Elliott’s Oyster House.
-They have the best happy hour specials, and you must try the Dungeness crab.
+For an upscale dining experience, head to Elliott’s Oyster House.
+They have the best happy hour specials, and the Dungeness crab is a must-try.

 For a more casual seafood experience, head to Duke’s Seafood and Chowder.